oyindonesia/external-api-docs/source/includes/_static_va.md

-username_display | String(255) | Customizable VA display name that will be seen by user, If empty willl be using partner username trx_expiration_time | Long | Transaction expiration time on Unix timestamp in milliseconds, -1 means no expiration time. partner_trx_id | String(255) | Partner unique Transaction ID for specific transaction
+username_display | String(255) | Customizable VA display name that will be seen by user, If empty willl be using partner username trx_expiration_time | Long | Transaction expiration time on Unix timestamp in milliseconds, -1 means no expiration time. partner_trx_id | String(255) | Partner unique Transaction ID for specific transaction trx_counter | Int | Transaction counter to limit number of transaction that can be receive by va number, if empty will be use default value -1 for multiple use va, and 1 for single use va.
+If counter reach zero, va cannot be inquiry or accept payment.

 ## Get VA Info